Carl Palmer: Emerson, Lake & Palmer

 Palmer met up with two other young English musicians, Greg Lake and Keith Emerson.
 Emerson had most recently been a member of The Nice, and Lake was in King Crimson, and both wanted to further expand their musical creativity.
 After discussions with Jimi Hendrix and Mitch Mitchell about forming a group fell apart, they auditioned several drummers, and felt an "immediate chemistry" with Palmer, and by the summer of 1970 they had formed a band.
 In naming the new group, the trio chose their last names alphabetically – Emerson, Lake & Palmer, also shortened to ELP.
-The band has been the most successful of his career, and he remained with ELP until they first disbanded in 1979.
-The band was nominated at the 14th Annual Grammy Awards for Best New Artist, making them the first progressive rock group to achieve this feat.
+The band was nominated at the 1972 Grammy Awards for Best New Artist.
 They developed a sound that merged art rock, jazz, electronica, pop rock and classical music and found fans within their peers and the public alike.
+The band has been the most successful of Palmer's career, and he remained with ELP until they first disbanded in 1979.

-Palmer rejoined the newly reformed ELP in 1992 for Black Moon, In the Hot Seat, a box set, as well as several DVDs and the subsequent tours.
+Palmer rejoined ELP when they reformed in 1992 for Black Moon, In the Hot Seat, a box set, as well as several DVDs and the subsequent tours.
 In 1998, the trio split.
 A one-off ELP performance at the 2010 High Voltage Festival celebrated the 40th anniversary of forming the band.
 Following the deaths of Emerson and Lake in 2016, Palmer is the only surviving member of ELP.

 Asia

 Following the first break-up of ELP in 1980, Palmer formed PM with Texas blues rock guitarist John Nitzinger for one album before joining John Wetton and Steve Howe in early 1981, who had been brought together to form a new super-group.
 They were later joined by Geoff Downes to form Asia.
 The group was nominated at the 25th Annual Grammy Awards for Best New Artist, making them the second and last progressive rock band to achieve this feat.
 Palmer became only the second artist to be nominated twice for this award, after David Crosby.
 Palmer left Asia in 1991 to join the ELP reunion.
 After several personnel changes the four founding members of Asia including Palmer reunited in 2006.

-Palmer has been reunited with the original line-up of Asia since 2006.
+Palmer reunited with the original line-up of Asia in 2006.
 They celebrated their 25th anniversary, and have since released four new studio albums, Phoenix, in 2008, Omega in 2010, XXX (30) in 2012, and Gravitas in 2014.
 A live album and DVD from the 2006 reunion tour, entitled Fantasia was released by Eagle Rock Records.
+As of 2024, he has not participated in Asia touring.